hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 ## Install without Helm

+Hazelcast Jet provides Kubernetes-ready Docker images, these images use the Hazelcast Kubernetes plugin to discover other Hazelcast Jet members by interacting with the Kubernetes APIs.
+See [relevant](#hazelcast-jet-cluster-discovery-inside-kubernetes-cluster) section for more details.

 ### Role Based Access Control

-Hazelcast Jet provides Kubernetes-ready Docker images, these images use the Hazelcast Kubernetes plugin to discover other Hazelcast Jet members by interacting with the Kubernetes API.
-Therefore we need to create Role Based Access Control definition, (`rbac.yaml`), with the following content and apply it:
+To communicate with the Kubernetes APIs, create the Role Based Access Control definition, (`rbac.yaml`), with the following content and apply it: